Azure/azure-rest-api-specs/specification/maps/resource-manager/readme.md

       - $.definitions
     reason:
       - Pipeline runs are not listable.
 The operation PrivateAtlases_ListByAccount serves this purpose.
+  - suppress: R3027  # TrackedResourceListByResourceGroup
+    where:
+      - $.definitions.PrivateAtlas
+    reason:
+      - This is a nested tracked resource.
+  - suppress: R3028  # TrackedResourceListBySubscription
+    where:
+      - $.definitions.PrivateAtlas
+    reason:
+      - This is a nested tracked resource.
   - suppress: R4000  # DescriptionAndTitleMissing
     where:
       - $.definitions.Resource